pwnjack/gulpfile-bower/README.md

 ## Errors

-For now error handling is not in the scope of the project, so if you get one the script will stop watching you file changes, to start it again run
+For now error handling is not in the scope of the script, so if you get one the process will stop watching your file changes, if this happens, run this to start it again.

     gulp watch